-Swiss cellist helps ailing wife become ‘superhuman’ - SWI swissinfo.ch
+Swiss cellist helps wife become ‘superhuman’ - SWI swissinfo.ch

 The music of Swiss cellist Martin Tillman has provided the backdrop for pirates, soldiers and comic book heroes in some of Hollywood’s biggest blockbusters.
-But his latest album is a tribute to a different leading lady: his wife.
+But his latest album is a tribute to a different leading lady: his wife, who inspired and helped guide it.

 Following a move from Zurich to Los Angeles nearly 30 years ago, Tillman’s career took off after he met and worked with composer Hans Zimmer on films ranging from Pirates of the Caribbean to Blackhawk Down and The Dark Knight Rises.
 Originally trained as a classical cellist, he delved into uncharted musical genres for his instrument and now composes sweeping, atmospheric soundscapes involving global collaborations.

 Perhaps none of Tillman’s work has more of his heart and soul in it than his latest album, Superhuman.
-He composed it as a tribute to his wife, who suffers from Multiple Sclerosis.
-Here’s his take on working in Hollywood, composing that album and living with one foot in the US and the other in Switzerland.
+He composed it as a tribute to his wife Eva, who suffers from Multiple Sclerosis.

+Eva describes the album as the ultimate collaboration that began when she asked him to write her "a happy tune" for her birthday.
+It grew from there, into a full album that she says was a "healing force" for the soul and their relationship and goes beyond her illness.

+"It has nothing to do with people who are sick," she says.
+"I hope it also will help people who are troubled in a way, but this is a transcendental type of music.
+It's going to make everybody's day better, I hope."

 On 'making it big' in LA